fire-ant/capi-kubeadm-control-plane/README.md

-### CAPI CLUSTER-API Infrastucture Provider Chart
+### CAPI CLUSTER-API Control-plane Provider Chart

-This chart is derived from a components provider of the [Cluster API](https://cluster-api.sigs.k8s.io) project
+This chart is derived from the cluster-api control-plane provider of the [Cluster API](https://cluster-api.sigs.k8s.io) project

 see https://github.com/kubernetes-sigs/cluster-api